 - In Sudan, the IRC supports people impacted by conflict and crisis, including women, children, the elderly, persons with disabilities, refugees, mixed populations and host communities.

-- We provide an integrated health, nutrition and water, sanitation and hygiene (WASH) program and also provide child protection services and comprehensive women and girls’ protection and empowerment services including to gender-based violence (GBV) survivors.
+- We provide an integrated health, nutrition and water, sanitation and hygiene (WASH) programme and also provide child protection services and comprehensive women and girls’ protection and empowerment services including to gender-based violence (GBV) survivors.

 - 15.8 million people needed humanitarian assistance before the conflict started, and over 4 million needed protection support.